dbdennot8/Anbucket-list-app-XX/README.md

  *  HTML/CSS/Bootstrap and JS- in designing the UI
  *  Flask microframework - for writing the App's backend framework
  *  Visual Studio Code editor

+ ##To run app:
+ * Install all dependencies in requirements.txt, preferably in a virtualenv
+ * Run the app's main code file, the views.py
+ * Access `localhost:5000` on your browser.
+And voila.
+The links in the app's UI work just fine.